 “Banks Renewables is committed to maximising contracting opportunities for local firms and giving priority to placing local businesses on tender lists wherever possible so they can benefit from the construction of our wind farms,” said Miles Crossley, senior business development manager at Banks Renewables.

 “It’s fantastic to see a local company like Holequest performing specialised work at the Quixwood Moor site.”

 “This stage of the development is very exciting, and we are pleased to see that the commitment we demonstrated to local businesses during the early stages of planning is now shining through at the pre-construction stage.”

-“The input and feedback of local families and business was of crucial importance during the development phase of the wind farm so it’s great to see this economic benefit being realised at such an early stage.
+“The input and feedback of local families and businesses was critical during the wind farm’s development phase, so it’s fantastic to see this economic benefit realised at such an early stage.”

 “Sites like the Quixwood Moor Wind Farm are critical in assisting Scotland in meeting its 2020 renewable target, as wind energy becomes an integral part of the Scottish economy.”

 Banks Renewables is committed to establishing a Quixwood wind Farm Community Fund, which would direct a portion of the wind farm’s revenues toward local community projects and groups assisting in facility improvements and funding key initiatives.

 The fund is expected to have at least £2.5 million set aside for local community groups, charities, and voluntary organisations.
 Most importantly, the fund would be used to target local issues identified by local people, with communities agreeing on where funding should be directed.